gcornut/dotfiles2/README.md

 * `home.nix` is the home-manager entrypoint for ssh servers
 * `mac.nix` is the home-manager entrypoint for macos
-* `felix.nix` is the common entrypoint config for remote and macos version
+* `gcornut.nix` is the common entrypoint config for remote and macos version
 * `darwin-configuration.nix` is the entrypoint for macos system

 ## content